Home

 A Disabled Facilities Grant or DFG is available from Local Authorities to pay for essential housing adaptations to help disabled people stay in their own homes.

-It is available in England, Wales and Northern Ireland.
+It is available in England and Wales.

 What does it pay for?